NedkoHristov/non-handed-slip-monitor/README.md

 2. It utilizes only open source technology - Ubuntu, CURL, and JQ.
 3. Secrets are stored in [encrypted form by GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 4. You can configure your repository as private.
+5. If you leave the GitHub Actions without activity for 60 days the pipeline will stop working so I'm just adding this line to extnd the life of the pipeline.